-- 1. The CRRDA works with BCC, Queensland Rail (QR) and any other relevant state agencies, to develop a Boggo Road CRR PDA public realm planning and design guideline.
+- 1. The MEDQ (or its delegate), works with BCC, Queensland Rail (QR) and any other relevant state agencies, to develop a Boggo Road CRR PDA public realm planning and design guideline.
 The guideline will identify preferred design outcomes, treatments and standards for public realm works, public art, streetscape improvements and key gateway intersections to support the development scheme and guide future development in the PDA.
 Within the public realm, it should also contemplate defining a hierarchy of opportunity spaces for activation through events, installations, and temporary commercial activities (i.e. markets). - 2.
 The guideline will promote and support the delivery of high-quality public realm throughout the PDA, providing safe and functional public and active transport connections which consider urban design, landscaping, placemaking, services and transport outcomes. - 3.
-The CRRDA, DTMR (inc. Translink), QR and BCC work together to investigate active transport and public passenger transport service integration opportunities (within the public realm and surrounding the new underground station) and ensure new development appropriately respond to the existing and evolving transport environment. - 4.
-The CRRDA, BCC, MSH, DEPW, Department of Resources, DTMR and QR work together to determine the optimal tenure arrangements for public realm into account access and place management requirements.
+The MEDQ (or its delegate), TMR (inc. Translink), QR and BCC work together to investigate active transport and public passenger transport service integration opportunities (within the public realm and surrounding the new underground station) and ensure new development appropriately responds to the existing and evolving transport environment. - 4.
+The MEDQ (or its delegate), to work with relevant agencies to investigate innovative approaches for the provision of additional public open space within Precinct 2 Railway corridor precinct. - 5.
+The MEDQ (or its delegate), BCC, MSH, DEPW, Department of Resources, TMR and QR work together to determine the optimal tenure arrangements for public realm into account access and place management requirements.

-Where Terms of Reference exist but do not support PDA delivery or relevant Implementation strategy actions, the Collaboration Group may update their existing Terms of Reference.
+75 Where Terms of Reference exist but do not support PDA delivery or relevant Implementation strategy actions, the Collaboration Group may update their existing Terms of Reference.